BankingofThings/BoT-Python-SDK/README.md

 cd BoT-Python-SDK
 ```

+### Prerequisites
+Make sure you have python installed on your device.
+The SDK is tested on Python 2.7+.
+Inside the `venv` we need python 3.

 ### Install using a virtual environment
 First we install `virtualenv` && create an environment `venv` with:
 ```bash